 Nvidia Shield TV

-If you want an Android TV streaming box with features like Dolby Vision and Atmos, 4K HDR and AI-upscaling, and a customizable remote, then this product is for you.
-It even lets you stream from Chromecast apps.
+If you want an Android TV streaming box with features like Dolby Vision and Atmos, 4K HDR and AI-upscaling, and a customizable remote, then Nvidia's Shield TV and Shield TV Pro are for you.
+It's got Google Assistant built in and lets you stream from Chromecast apps.
 It's perfect for the techies and gamers who want more than Roku or Fire TV offer.
 It's not cheap though.

 Name, email, phone number, address, date of birth